marimo-team/marimo/docs/guides/integrating_with_marimo/displaying_objects.md

 Python objects like lists and dicts as well as marimo objects like [UI elements](/guides/interactivity.md) and libraries, including matplotlib, seaborn, Plotly, altair pandas, and more.
-These rich representations are dispalyed for the last expression of a cell, or when using [`mo.output.append`](#marimo.output.append).
+These rich representations are displayed for the last expression of a cell, or when using [`mo.output.append`](#marimo.output.append).

 You can register rich displays with marimo for your own objects.